aaron-grau/curic/sql/projects/polls_app/README.md

 In the spirit of enfranchisement, we're going to build a polling app today!

 Generate a new rails project called `PollApp`.
 Refer to yesterday's instructions if you need a reminder.
-Don't forget to include a PostGreSQL flag:  `rails new PollApp --database=postgresql`.
+Don't forget to include a PostgreSQL flag:  `rails new PollApp --database=postgresql`.

 ## Schema